-Use the 'Set new status if any actions fail?' option
+Use the "Set new status if any actions fail?" option

-In order to ensure that you have visibility of issues that arise, we strongly recommend that you use the option to set a new order status in the event of any issues.
+In order to ensure that you are able to monitor any problems that occur, it's strongly recommended that that you use the option to set a new order status in the event of any issues.

 You can then either periodically check this order status within Brightpearl, or have an email sent to you whenever an order is set to this status.
 You can configure this at Settings > Sales > Sales statuses.